Invariant measures concentrated on countable structures: Applications and further observations

 There are clearly invariant measures on $\Model$ that are not concentrated on any single structure, as can be seen by taking mixtures of invariant measures concentrated on different structures.
 But if there is a countable set of structures on which such an invariant measure is concentrated, then we can see by conditioning that there must be some invariant measure concentrated on one of these structures.

-\begin{lemma} Let $L$ be a countable language, and let $T$ be a theory of $\Lwow(L)$ that has at most countably many countable infinite models.
-Suppose $\mu_T$ is an invariant measure on $\Model$ that is concentrated on models of $T$.
-Then there is a countable model $\cM$ of $T$ such that some invariant measure $\mu_{\cM}$ is concentrated on the isomorphism class of $\cM$. \end{lemma}
+\begin{lemma} Let $L$ be a countable language, and let $T$ be a theory of $\Lwow(L)$ that has at most countably many countable infinite models (up to isomorphism).
+Suppose $\mu_T$ is an invariant measure on $\Model$ that is concentrated on the set of models of $T$ in $\Model$.
+Then there is a countable model $\cM$ of $T$ such that some invariant measure $\mu_{\cM}$ is concentrated on the isomorphism class of $\cM$ in $\Model$. \end{lemma}

-\begin{proof} Because $\mu_T$ is countably additive and $T$ has only countably many countable infinite models, there must be some countable infinite structure $\cM \models T$ such that its isomorphism class $\widetilde{\cM} \defas \{\cN\in \Model: \cN\cong \cM\}$ has positive $\mu_T$-measure.
+\begin{proof} Because $\mu_T$ is countably additive and $T$ has only countably many countable infinite models, there must be some countable infinite structure $\cM \models T$ such that its isomorphism class $\widetilde{\cM} \defas \{\cN\in \Model\st \cN\cong \cM\}$ has positive $\mu_T$-measure.
 Recall that $\widetilde{\cM}$ is a Borel set.
 Let $\mu_\cM$ be $\mu_T$ conditioned on this positive measure set, i.e.,

 for every Borel set $A\subseteq\Model$.
 Then $\mu_\cM$ is a probability measure on $\Model$ concentrated on the isomorphism class of $\cM$.